 Welcome to Cerritos School!

-Hello Cheetah families; my name is Mrs. Heather Cash and I am proud to serve as the Cerritos School Principal!
+Hello Cheetah families; my name is Lauren Stuart and I am excited to serve as the Cerritos School Principal!
 At Cerritos School, we believe in giving every child a chance every single day to reach their full academic, social and emotional potential.
 We believe that parents are important partners in supporting students on their academic journey as they learn to be reflective and engaged learners.

 Cerritos is indeed a beautiful and safe place to learn.
-We continue to improve our newly modernized campus with a new parking lot, beautiful landscaping and shade structure.
+We continue to improve our newly modernized campus with an Outdoor Learning Center with its beautiful landscaping and shade structure.
+In addition to the new Outdoor Learning Center, students will get to experience a brand new upper grade playground where they can climb a rock wall and slide down a two story spiral slide.
 Cerritos provides a safe and secure learning environment with a closed campus and visitor checkpoint.
 We are truly grateful for the residents of our community for continuing to value and support our students, thank you!

 Creating engaged and reflective students is our focus here at Cerritos.
 We do this through the use of technology, STEM (Science, Technology, Engineering and Math), differentiated instruction, and PBIS (Positive Behavior Intervention and Supports).
 Students visit our Technology Learning Centers weekly.

 Cerritos School is a community of caring people whose goal is to create a safe and nurturing environment where students feel included, respected and valued.
 Our dedicated staff is committed to upholding these expectations by being proactive in addressing student needs and concerns.
-Cerritos School has adopted the Positive Behavior Interventions and Supports (PBIS) approach to student discipline.
-Our primary goal is to reinforce positive behavior and prevent discipline problems.
+Our school will continue our work on implementing Positive Behavioral Interventions and Supports (PBIS) to create and maintain a safe and effective learning environment and ensuring that all students have the social skills needed to ensure their success at school and beyond.
 To do this we will teach, model and expect students to R.O.A.R. – To be Respectful, Organized, Accountable, and Resilient.
 We expect students to follow the established procedures for the classroom, walkways, restrooms, MPR, lunch area, and playground.

-At Cerritos School we take bullying very seriously; so much so that we've developed a policy in this area To read our Anti-Bullying/Anti-Harassment Policy, please click here.
-We will continue our student mentoring, and our sixth graders recently completed the Cypress Police Department’s P.A.C.E.
+At Cerritos School we take bullying very seriously; so much so that we've developed a policy in this area.
+To read our Anti-Bullying/Anti-Harassment Policy, please click here.
+We will continue our student mentoring, and our sixth graders will participate in the Cypress Police Department’s P.A.C.E.
 (Positive Action through Character Education) Program.
-Cerritos School also uses peer mentors on the playground to help students communicate and solve problems proactively.
+Cerritos school also uses peer mediators on the playground to help students communicate and solve problems proactively.

 We welcome parents at Cerritos School as mentors (Watch D.O.G.s), volunteers (PTA), and partners.
 Please reach out to me to share your talents, skills or resources with our students.